 I like to ask what they notice about the shapes of the timelines.
 How would you describe the shape?
 Is it a diagonal line?
 A checkerboard?
 Or something else?

-Once the students come back to their own groups, you can move into the Consolidation phase.
-Start by asking them to report from their group.
+Rachel: Start by asking them to report from their group.
 We’ve suggested some questions for discussion, but you know your students and your curriculum best.

 Rachel: To bring it back to the big picture of voting rights in Canada, you can show our short consolidation video, or have students analyse the infographic.
 Students are usually surprised how few people had the right to vote in the first federal elections, and they can see that most Canadians have that right today.

 Rachel: When they do want to learn more, we’ve got you covered with lots more background information in the teacher’s guide to help you support their learning.

 Rachel: For reflective questions, I like to use thinking journals in my classroom where students can write reflectively and see how their thinking progresses over time.
 You can use the thinking guide we provide or even make your own exit card.
 No matter what format you choose, regular reflective writing can help students really see their own learning over time.

 Rachel: Voting Rights through Time can be a really great springboard into a lot more topics, but the goal is that students can appreciate voting rights today because they now understand the stories of Canadians who didn’t have those rights in the past.

 Hopefully, they will feel a personal connection to the past and will want to learn more about elections and democracy.